EriksenJ/ra_guide/README.md

 - When working on a task
 	- Keep documentation of your work.
 We suggest having a `running_notes_(your initials).md` document where you store your thoughts.
 A good practice is to add headlines with dates so that it becomes easier to go back to find thoughts related to a task you previously worked on.
 - Asking questions
-    - We encourage you to work independently but ask questions when you realize you are stuck.
-We all tend to get stuck very often when we start working with administrative data, so do come around and ask if something comes up!
+    - We encourage you to work independently but ask questions when you realize you are stuck or something seems unclear.
+We all get stuck.
+And it happens particularly often when we start working with the administrative data, so do come around and ask.
+Our experience is that RAs who ask questions early on are more productive in the long run.
     - If you ask about clarifications or questions related to a task in person, add a note about the questions and answers to the GitHub issue so we can track the progress.
 - A task is closed by the task supervisor when
 	- The relevant outcomes have been created/reached.